jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Setting permalinks

 In Jekyll I love to use 'permalinks: pretty' and then some specific defaults for each collection.
 This works a little different in Hugo.
+Hugo allows you to simply list all sections under the 'permalinks' key in the config file.
+A logical key-value-pair (under this key) would be 'sectionname: /desiredpath/:filename'.
+The last portion (:filename) stands for the filename without extension.
+Another example is 'posts: /:year/:month/:title/'.
+This slugifies the title and adds the year and month to prevent URL collisions.

 ### Custom site variables